 United States incurred the highest trade surpluses with the following countries.

-US trade surpluses shrank with the United Kingdom (down -45.1% year over year) and United Arab Emirates (down -5.6%).
+US trade surpluses shrank by double-digits with Panama (down -17.8% year over year).

-These positive cashflow streams clearly indicate America’s competitive advantages with the above countries, and also represent key opportunities for United States to develop country-specific strategies to optimize its overall position in international trade.
+The listed positive cashflow streams highlight America’s competitive advantages with the above countries, and also represent key opportunities for United States to develop country-specific strategies to optimize its overall position in international trade.

 Exports Companies Servicing American Trading Partners